How-to Get Medicare Supplement Plan F & C

 Millions of seniors buy Medigap insurance to cover the gaps in Original Medicare’s coverage (e.g., deductibles and co-insurance).
 However, as a result of recent legislation (see: Medicare Access and CHIP Reauthorization Act), beginning January, 2020 Medigap plans will not be allowed to provide coverage for Medicare’s Part B deductible.
 This change does not impact current policyholders and those buying Medigap policies by December 31, 2019.
 For these beneficiaries, the deductible coverage will be grandfathered.

-This change to the supplemental insurance regulation is a direct effort to bolster the “doc fix” legislation that controls how the Centers for Medicare and Medicaid Services (CMS) pays doctors.
+This change to the Medicare supplemental insurance regulation is a direct effort to bolster the “doc fix” legislation that controls how the Centers for Medicare and Medicaid Services (CMS) pays doctors.
 Medicare Part B is in the lawmaker’s cross hairs because it covers doctor visits and other outpatient care.
 It’s believed that removing the deductible coverage in supplemental policies will curb frivolous doctor visits, putting undue financial stress on the Medicare system.

 The counter argument is that the change will cause beneficiaries to forego needed medical care before it’s an emergency, costing Medicare far more in the end.
 Many experts also believe the change will encourage more seniors to make the switch from Original Medicare to Medicare Advantage, which is not affected by the new legislation.